marccoup/social-image-generator/README.md

 // Do stuff with $generator
 ```

-Refer to [the documentation](https://image.intervention.io/v2/introduction/configuration#driver-configuration) on driver
+Refer to [their documentation](https://image.intervention.io/v2/introduction/configuration#driver-configuration) on driver
 configuration for more information.

 ### Fonts